open2c/pairtools/doc/parsing.rst

    :alt: Complex walk with overlap
    :align: center

-Such molecules are detected and **rescued** them.
+``pairtools`` can detect such molecules and parse them.
 Briefly, we detects all the unique ligation junctions, and do not report the same junction as a pair multiple times.

-To rescue complex walks, you may use ``pairtools parse --walks-policy all`` and ``parse2``.
-They have slightly different functionalities.
+To parse complex walks, you may use ``pairtools parse --walks-policy all`` and ``parse2``, which have slightly different functionalities.

 ``pairtools parse --walks-policy all`` is used with regular paired-end Hi-C, when you want all pairs in the walk to be reported as if they appeared in the sequencing data independently.

-``parse2`` is used with single-end data or when you want to report different mode of orientation or position.
+``parse2`` is used with single-end data or when you want to customize your reporting (orientation, position of alignments, or perform combinatorial expansion).
-By default, ``parse2`` reports ligation junctions instead of outer ends of the alignmentns.
+For example, ``parse2`` defaults to reporting ligation junctions instead of outer ends of the alignments.
-It may report also the position or orientation of the walk or of individual read.

-The complete guide through the reporting options of ``parse2``, orientation reporting:
+The complete guide through the reporting options of ``parse2``, orientation:

 .. figure:: _static/report-orientation.svg
    :width: 60 %